SEAT 1200 Sport

 In 1977, the SEAT 1430 Sport Coupé was introduced, using the same body, but with a retuned version of the engine from the SEAT 1430.
 In this application, the 1,438-cc engine provided a power output of 77 PS and a top speed of 164 km/h.

 The Sport versions were offered mainly in the Spanish market, but also some cars were officially offered in other European countries such as Germany, Holland, Belgium, and France.
 Both models, 1200 and 1430, were discontinued in 1979, along with the SEAT 128, SEAT 133, and CKD-built Lancia Beta and Beta HPE, as part of the important restructuring of the SEAT range for 1980.
 A total of 19,332 units was sold in the Spanish market, with 11,619 cars being equipped with the 1200 engine and some 7,713 units with the more powerful but late-launched 1430 motor.

-The car was widely known as the "Boca negra" ("black mouth" in Spanish) because of the color and shape of its always black plastic front panel, which embraced the front grille and the headlights and incorporated, by 1970s standards, a prominent front bumper.
+The car was widely known as the Boca negra ("black mouth" in Spanish) because of the color and shape of its black plastic front panel, which framed the front grille and the headlights and also formed the prominent front bumper.
 In 2008, SEAT presented the SEAT Bocanegra concept car at the Geneva Motor Show.
 It received this name as a homage to the classic 1200 Sport, as it also had a black front end.
 It is sold as a special-edition Ibiza model from the second half of 2009, based on the SEAT Ibiza FR and Cupra versions.